BigBird01/LASER/README.md

-# LASER (a training toolkit for Large scAle diStributEd tRaining)
+# LASER (a toolkit for Large scAle diStributEd tRaining)
 A training toolkit for large scale distributed training